Image courtesy of NASA and the University of Arizona

 Yet in the end they agreed I should marry the man I love.

 And tonight as the music finally stops and I know he doesn't know, I smile at the man I used to love.
 He pulls me towards the person who has given him not one but two terms in office and says his servile goodbye.
 I look at him and feel the friability of my hope.
 But the fear is gone, replaced by a more recognizable feeling.
-Somewhere in the vicinity of my pancreas, I still feel the same rage I felt the first day I received an email that began with, "I think I should be honest with you."
+Somewhere in the vicinity of my pancreas, I still feel the same rage I felt the first day I received an email beginning with, "I think I should be honest with you."
 Undiminished, the sentiment remains in that exact spot, reassuring me everything I do is justified and well deserved.
 But on a day like today I have an unnerving suspicion I will wake up tomorrow to find our photo in the paper and think, hey, there is the horrible minister and his horrible wife.
 That is not a very comforting thought.
 But I had been good once, quite good.
 Enough now.

 I feel my cellphone vibrate in the clutch under my arm.
 I sneak a peek and see the long, familiar yet unmemorized number on the lit screen.
 And I know regretlessly what I want and what I will do.